|Best Freeze-Dried Treats|

 - Once there’s no more moisture in the treats, place them in a jar (good at room temp for up to 1 week) or bag and freeze for longer storage

 If you want to explore other types dog treats that we recommend, we’ve got you covered.
 Our experts review a variety of the best dog treats for dogs of all sizes and ages, dogs with sensitive stomachs, low-calorie treats, and more.
 We also give you our top picks for the best CBD dog treats if you’re looking for treats that may help your dog with anxiety, chronic pain, and other health conditions.
+We also review the best freeze dried dog food options.

 Is your pup a fan of freeze-dried dog food and treats?